Earthquakes in the Arctic Ocean

 without the Greenland Ice Sheet.

-BTW, above map doesn't show all earthquakes that occured in the Arctic Ocean in March 2014.
+BTW, above map doesn't show all earthquakes that occurred in the Arctic Ocean in March 2014.
 An earthquake with a magnitude of 4.5 on the Richter scale hit the Gakkel Ridge on March 6, 2014.

 Importantly, above map shows a number of earthquakes that occurred far away from faultlines, including a M4.6 earthquake that hit Baffin Bay and a M4.5 earthquake that hit the Labrador Sea.
 These earthquakes are unlikely to have resulted from movement in tectonic plates.
 Instead, temperature swings over Greenland may have triggered these events, by causing a succession of compression and expansion swings of the Greenland ice mass, which in turn caused pressure changes that were felt in the crust surrounding the Greenland Ice Sheet.